ropensci/roweb3/content/blog/2023-06-21-coworking/index.md

 tags:
   - R
   - community
+  - community-manager-tools
   - coworking
   - events
-description: "An update on how rOpenSci coworking sessions have evolved to include themes and community hosts!"
+description: "Discover how rOpenSci coworking sessions have evolved to include themes and community hosts, while still providing a place of community to work and chat!"
 ---

 We first [introduced](/blog/2021/08/17/coworking-sessions) our Coworking and